w-h-a/logic_lang/README.md

   - For the topmost sub-stack,
     - Check, `.every(ele => (typeof ele === 'object' && ele !== null && Object.keys(ele)['length'] > 0))` and
     - Store result in register
-- 'EVERY-NOT-OBJECT-EXISTS': (short for 'every value is either not an object, nor null, or empty')
+- 'EVERY-NOT-OBJECT-EXISTS': (short for 'every value is either not an object, null, or empty')
   - For the topmost sub-stack,
     - Check, `.every(ele => !(typeof ele === 'object' && ele !== null && Object.keys(ele)['length'] > 0))` and
     - Store result in register